reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/tenants/c8y_tenants_update.md

 ### Options

 ```
       --adminName string           Username of the tenant administrator
       --adminPass string           Password of the tenant administrator
       --company string             Company name.
 Maximum 256 characters
       --contactName string         A contact name, for example an administrator, of the tenant
       --contactPhone string        An international contact phone number
   -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --domain string              Domain name to be used for the tenant.
 Maximum 256 characters
   -h, --help                       help for update
       --id string                  Tenant id (accepts pipeline)
       --processingMode string      Cumulocity processing mode
       --template string            Body template
-      --templateVars string     Body template variables
+      --templateVars stringArray   Body template variables
 ```

 ### Options inherited from parent commands